Webinar

 Paddle

-Paddle is an MoR and provider of payments infrastructure built specifically for SaaS businesses.
+Paddle is an excellent Stripe alternative as it is a MoR and provider of payments infrastructure built specifically for SaaS businesses.
 Managing all aspects of payment infrastructure (aka, ticking all the bullet points above), Paddle covers everything from customer acquisition to renewals and expansions.

 The whole aim is to get software businesses ‘growth ready’; ready to expand upmarket, downmarket, and internationally, (and ultimately optimizing their revenue intake).